-Martina Martina Corrigan Head of ENT, Urology, Ophthalmology and Outpatients Craigavon Area Hospital Telephone: Personal Information reducted by USI Mobile: AND THE RESERVE OF THE PARTY OF From: O'Brien, Aidan Sent: 14 November 2016 16:09 To: Corrigan, Martina Subject: RE: MR O'BRIEN AND CHARTS AT HOME Martina, As I will be having my surgery on Thursday morning, I expect to be home again over the weekend.
+Martina Martina Corrigan Head of ENT, Urology, Ophthalmology and Outpatients Craigavon Area Hospital Telephone: Personal Information redacted by USI Mobile: THE THE STATE OF T From: O'Brien, Aidan Sent: 14 November 2016 16:09 To: Corrigan, Martina Subject: RE: MR O'BRIEN AND CHARTS AT HOME Martina, As I will be having my surgery on Thursday morning, I expect to be home again over the weekend.
 I expect that I will be well enough to dictate correspondence concerning patients and have the charts delivered to Noleen's office for typing.
 I would greatly appreciate if I could be afforded this opportunity to have all charts returned in this manner, Thank you, Aidan.
 From: Corrigan, Martina Sent: 14 November 2016 07:15 To: O'Brien, Aidan Subject: FW: MR O'BRIEN AND CHARTS AT HOME Further emails Aidan.